svey/ld-redux/README.md

 **Upgrade from yusinto/ld-redux**

-Update your user to a user context see [migration documentation](https://docs.launchdarkly.com/sdk/client-side/javascript/migration-2-to-3#understanding-differences-between-users-and-contexts) (if no context is passed a random user context will be generated)
+Update your user to a user context see [migration documentation](https://docs.launchdarkly.com/sdk/client-side/javascript/migration-2-to-3#understanding-differences-between-users-and-contexts) (if no context is passed a user context will be generated)

 Update `ldRedux.init` to: